sologenic/sologenic-nft-sdk/docs/TRADER.md

 ### `getCollectionTradingData`

-An async functon that retrieves the collection trading data for an NFT collection stored on the Sologenic Databse.
+An async functon that retrieves the collection trading data for an NFT collection stored on the Sologenic Database.
 Trading stats include the `floor price`, the `nft count`, as well as the `traded volume`.

 _Params_